Tournament Rules

 Tackle & Angling Requirements: IGFA angling & tackle rules are strongly encouraged.
 All fish must be caught on a fishing rod and reel with a hook and line by any conventional method and must be done within a boating vessel.
 For anglers targeting species in the Offshore Division, J-hooks are permitted on natural and artificial lures.
 Trolling, chunking, jigging, casting, kite fishing and live baiting are permitted.
 No limits on lines, lures, or teasers. participants.

 Federal & State Regulations: No boat is allowed to weigh more than 1 fish of the same species at the weigh-station for standard boat-entry or standard TWT eligible species.
 However, 1 extra species per Bullseye Bonus TWT buy-ins may weigh.
-Each boat and team member must obtain all required federal and state licenses before fishing in tournament.
+Each boat and team member must obtain all required federal and state licenses before fishing in the tournament.
 A Federal Highly Migratory Species Permit is required to fish for the tourney-eligible tuna as follows: bluefin, bigeye, albacore, yellowfin or skipjack (see stripes on belly).
 Blackfin do not require HMS permits.
 Bonita and False Albacore (Little Tunny – see spots on belly) are NOT eligible tournament species.
 Check current federal regulations by phone at 1-888-USA-TUNA (1-888-872-8862) or https://hmspermits.noaa.gov/.

 Catch and Release Affidavits & Committee Boats: The Lowcountry Open official tournament VHF channel is 65!
+An LCO Committee Boat will be stationed at the start of the Wapoo Cut no-wake zone.
+You must check-in with this boat by 5:00pm.

 Passing Fish to another Vessel: Passing a fish to another vessel is permitted only due to mechanical breakdown.
 Fish must be accompanied by a signed catch report and confirmed with committee boats on VHF channel 65 at time of transfer.